fetchai/agents-aea/docs/acn-internals.md

 - `peer_public_key`: a string.
 The public key of the peer.
 - `signature`: a string.
 The signature for PoR.
 - `not_before`: a string.
 Specify the lower bound for certificate validity.
     If it is a string, it must follow the format: `YYYY-MM-DD`.
-It will be interpreted as timezone UTC-0
+It will be interpreted as time zone UTC-0
 - `not_after`: a string.
 Specify the upper bound for certificate validity.
     If it is a string, it must follow the format: `YYYY-MM-DD`.
-It will be interpreted as timezone UTC-0.
+It will be interpreted as time zone UTC-0.

 ### ACN Message